Sexual Harassment Lawyer In New York City

 Contact Our Experienced Legal Team

 All employees deserve to work in a safe, comfortable work environment.
 You have a right to work free of sexual harassment and misconduct, or retaliation because of denied sexual advances.
 When those rights are infringed upon, you need someone who can help you fight back.
 If you have been sexually harassed in the workplace, contact the law offices of D’Agostino and Associates for a free consultation.
+D’Agostino & Associates P.C. has offices in New York and New Jersey.
 Contact us at 1-888-245-2924 to make an appointment.